 Dr. Yoder: It is hard to describe a good stretch in words.
 Pictures and video (or better yet, face-to-face with a therapist) are better.
 I just did a quick Google search and a few videos came up that describe the stretches I like.

 Elena: What about soreness the day after exercise?

-Dr. Yoder: That it a common issue in people starting a new activity.
+Dr. Yoder: That is a common issue in people starting a new activity.
 The symptoms should resolve over a period of a day and make sure not to return to the exercise while you are still sore.
-Staying hydrated can help prevent the muscle soreness so make sure you “refill” after exercise.
-A good way to do that is weigh yourself before and after an exercise and make sure you replace most of that weight loss with water or other recovery drink.
+Staying hydrated can help prevent muscle soreness so make sure you “refill” after exercise.
+A good way to do that is to weigh yourself before and after an exercise and make sure you replace most of that weight loss with water or other recovery drink.
 Tylenol or ibuprofen can also be helpful for the symptoms.
-Make sure you don’t increase your intensity or duration of exercise until your body is used to the activity and the post exercise soreness has improved.
+Make sure you don’t increase your intensity or duration of exercise until your body is used to the activity and the post-exercise soreness has improved.

 Linda: Besides swimming (I’m afraid of water!), what kind of exercise do you recommend for someone with a chronic foot injury?

-Dr. Yoder: My favorite low impact cardiovascular exercise is an elliptical machine.
+Dr. Yoder: My favorite low-impact cardiovascular exercise is an elliptical machine.
 You can get a better workout with an elliptical than with an exercise bike, and it produces less stress than running.
 There are also recumbent elliptical machines that stress the feet even less.
-If the elliptical causes pain than an exercise bike is another good option.
+If the elliptical causes pain then an exercise bike is another good option.
 If that still causes pain then you can even get a good cardio workout with yoga and many positions do not stress the foot at all.

 Mel & Mary: I have severe fibromyalgia (all 18 trigger points).
 Will excess exercise make it worse?